-Providers may assist pregnant women with filling out an application for temporary ambulatory prenatal care benefits (formerly known as PE (presumptive eligibility)) through the online EE process.
+Providers may assist pregnant women with filling out an application for temporary ambulatory prenatal care benefits through the online EE process.
 EE identification cards are included on the bottom portion of the enrollment notice that is printed out and provided to the member after the online enrollment process is completed.

 The paper application may also be used to apply for temporary ambulatory prenatal benefits for pregnant women.
-The beige paper identification card is attached to the last page of the application and provided to the woman after she completes the enrollment process.
+A beige paper identification card is attached to the last page of the application and provided to the woman after she completes the enrollment process.